-FRANK STELLA “STAR OF PERSIA I”, Lithograph, 1967
+FRANK STELLA “STAR OF PERSIA I”, LITHOGRAPH, 1967

-Frank Stella is a key figure in the evolution of 20th century abstraction.
+Frank Stella is a key figure in the evolution of 20th-century abstraction.
 He is considered the most influential American painter from the generation that abandoned and surpassed Abstract Expressionism.

-In 1967 Frank Stella began making prints at Gemini G.E.L. (who would quickly become one of the top American printing studios).
+In 1967 Frank Stella began making prints at Gemini G.E.L. (which would quickly become one of the top American printing studios).
 Working in Los Angeles he became an innovative and prolific print-maker, beginning with his striking first series: Star of Persia.
 The series consisted of two prints, "Star of Persia I" and "Star of Persia II".
 Both editions sold out within a year.

 Among the variety of dynamic shapes Stella has explored throughout his oeuvre, the star stands out as the most singular and identifiable.
 Stella's stars began with this hard-edged geometric print and continue to be revisited and reinterpreted by him decades later.